mifi/reactive-video/README.md

 ## TODO

-- Preview doesn't support local paths (unless imported)
 - Improve docs
 - Audio
 - ci tests
 - Improve logging
 - multiple FFmpegVideos from the same source file (videoServer.js) not supported
-- FFmpegVideo/HTML5Video fallback to previous frame if missing?
+- FFmpegVideo fallback to previous frame if missing? (like HTML5Video)
-- HTML5Video calculate file:// paths relative to cwd, or proxy local files
-- puppeteer intercept request instead of starting local express server (if possible/fast to send big binary data)
+- puppeteer [intercept request](https://github.com/puppeteer/puppeteer/blob/v9.1.1/docs/api.md#httprequestrespondresponse) instead of starting local express server (if possible and fast to send big binary data), will not work for preview
-- Improve preview (don't use query string) webpack inject?
+- Improve preview (don't use query string) - webpack inject?
-- preview.html wait for render complete, to avoid flooding with ffmpeg processes
-- Retry screencast (sometimes, very rarely, `Page.screencastFrame` stops getting called)
+- Retry screencast: Sometimes (very rarely) `Page.screencastFrame` stops getting called
 - Do we need webpack mode `production`?
 We don't need all the uglifying etc. `development` is much faster
 - Source maps would be great in production too
 - make it easiser to animate (mount/unmount?) provide a react component that clamps animations? something like `<Segment start={} duration={} render=((animation) => 0..1) easing="easeIn" />`